 You may be offered credit life insurance when you obtain a car loan or a mortgage.
 It pays all or part of your loan balance if you die.
 The beneficiary is your lender, not your family.

-Occasionally, it is built into the loan and can’t be declined.
+Occasionally, it is built into the loan.
 Most often, though, it is a separate and optional purchase.
 The Federal Trade Commission warns consumers to beware of lenders slipping it into a purchase without asking.
 That’s illegal.

 You may encounter other types of credit insurance:

 - Credit disability (or accident and health): It covers loan payments if you can’t work because you are sick, injured or disabled.